ivan-pinatti/docker-torrent-box-with-vpn/README.md

-# Docker Torrent Box
+# Usenet/Torrent Box using Docker Compose with ProtonVPN

 [![license](https://img.shields.io/github/license/ivan-pinatti/docker-torrent-box?style=plastic)](https://github.com/ivan-pinatti/docker-torrent-box/blob/master/LICENSE)

-The code below is intented to be used as a Torrent Box through a VPN connection.
+The code below is intended to be used as a Torrent Box through a VPN connection.

 ## Apps Included